Tarot has become one of the most powerful mindfulness tools in my daily practice.

-Or, depending on your upbringing, you may think of something akin to the Ouija board, where cards with unusual symbolism can tear open a portal that invites all manner of demonic or negative spiritual activity in the home, setting the stage for your own personal Amityville Horror.
+Or, depending on your upbringing, you may think of something akin to the Ouija board, where cards with unusual symbolism can tear open a portal that invites all manner of demonic activity in the home, setting the stage for your own personal Amityville Horror.

 As with tea leaves, runes, bones, and all manner of otherwise mundane items humans have used to divine the uncertain future, tarot became swept up into the “occult”, New Age practice, and associated with “darkness” or “evil” among certain religions.

 Can tarot tell the future?
 No. Personally, I don’t believe that at all.
-That’s not what I use my decks for.
+That’s not what I use tarot for.

 The standard deck of 78 cards in the ubiquitous Rider-Waite-Smith tarot deck (the one you are probably most familiar with) contains 78 images rich with symbolism and characters that spark imagination, hone intuition, and mine the subconscious in a way that can help problem solving, build perspective, aid self-reflection, and bolster mindfulness.